 Sometimes trying to match what she’s done with something material is so difficult, it’s almost paralyzing.
 So instead of getting her something thoughtful, you default to a greeting card or that bouquet of flowers you buy her every year—at the last minute.

 While there’s nothing like a surprise bouquet of flowers to make mom’s day every other day of the year, Mother’s Day is the one day where flowers feel surprisingly unthoughtful.
 On just this one day, she wants you to think about her and share how much she means to you in the form of some thoughtful gift or message.
 But what?

-Whether you're simply writing her a card, personalizing a fortune for her to wear in her locket, or thinking about a piece of customized jewelry for mom, we've come up with a few ways to approach your Mother's Day messages in a way that feels thoughtful, rather than generic or broad.
+Whether you're writing her a card, trying to come up with a thoughtful message to put in your personalized gifts for mom, or looking for jewelry gifts for her, we've come up with a few ways to approach your Mother's Day messages in a way that feels thoughtful, rather than generic or broad.

 Here are 5 common types of moms and our thoughts on the messages--both sentimental and inspiring--to get you started.